disel-espol/KV-replay/scripts/README.md

 The third is a an optional value that **defines the way in which the algorithm work**.
 To define the subtraces the script use the keys of the trace and transform each of them into numbers.
 These parameter define the way that key is converted to a number.
 For that there are defined the values that these parameter can have: **sha, md5, tr, onlynumbers and ascii**.
 And each of them have different time performances.
 The order of time performance from best to worst is : onlynumbers, md5 , sha , tr and finally ascii.
 The variance of registries in each trace is nearly the same * .
 Is important to notice that parameter value only numbers only works when the trace keys are numbers.
 Also ascii works when the keys are composed by ascii characters and tr when keys are composed by alphanumeric characters or/and the symbols @%-_ .
 Default value is md5 .

-After the trace is executed it will print the name of each subtrace and the number of records each of one has.
+After the trace is executed it will print the name of each subtrace, the number of records each of one has, and also the amount of objects that references each trace.

 The name of each subtrace will have the next **format**:
 ```